intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/docker.md

 The /opt/work directory contains:

-* start-notebook.sh is used for starting the jupyter notebook.
-You can specify the environment settings and spark settings to start a specified jupyter notebook.
 * bigdl-${BigDL_VERSION} is the BigDL home of BigDL distribution.
 * spark-${SPARK_VERSION} is the Spark home.
 * BigDL is cloned from https://github.com/intel-analytics/BigDL.git, contains apps, examples using BigDL.